maferland/template/README.md

 <div align="center">
 <h1>🏛 @maferland/template</h1>

-<p>This not the greatest repo in the world, this is a template </p>
+<p>This not the greatest repo in the world, this is just a template </p>
 </div>

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [How to use](#how-to-use)
 - [Author](#author)